Play-Concepts/c2d-crm/docs/c2d-crm-component-specifications.md

 - [ ] to search for his own entry in the database
 - [ ] to claim that entry as his own
-- [ ] to present his claime data as a QR Code
+- [ ] to present his claimed data as a QR Code
 - [ ] to update his claimed data

 ### Admin Dashboard